kiegroup/git-backporting/README.md

 ## CLI tool

 >  All instructions provided below pertain to version `v4` of the tool.
-If you wish to use an earlier version, we strongly encourage you to consider migrating to version `v4` as there are no valid reason to keep using older versions.
-Please refer to [Migrating to v4](#migrating-to-v4) section for comprehensive details on how to properly migrate to version `v4`.
+If you wish to use an earlier version, please refer to the documentation from the corresponding tag/release.

 This tool is released on the [public npm registry](https://www.npmjs.com/), therefore it can be easily installed using `npm`: